-The contingent liability is disclosed in Note 39 to the financial statements.
-In the interval between the end of the financial year and the date of this report, there does not exist:-
+The contingent liability is disclosed in Note 38 to the financial statements.
+At the date of this report, there does not exist:-

-- any charge which has arisen on the assets of the Group and of the Company which secures the liabilities of any other person; or - any contingent liability which has arisen in the Group and in the Company.
+- (i) any charge which has arisen on the assets of the Group and of the Company which secures the liabilities of any other person; or - (ii) any contingent liability which has arisen in the Group and in the Company.